Today’s Post by Joe Farace

-According to the Classic Car Club of America a classic is a fine or distinctive automobile, either American or foreign, that was produced between 1925 and 1948.
-This definition of a classic car isn’t universal and some people refer to automobiles such as my 1953 Packard Clipper as a “classic.”
-The Antique Car Club of America considers vehicles 25 years old or more to be a Classic.
-And recognizing the increasing interest in cars of later eras, the Veteran Motor Car Club of America instituted the “Chrome Glidden Tour” for cars built in the 1920’s, 30’s, 40’s, and 50’s.
-So while the definition of “classic” might vary, I like to think that the “fine or distinctive” aspect of classic cars also extends to the camera used to photograph the cars featured in today’s post:
+The above definition of a classic car isn’t universal and some people refer to automobiles such as my (former) 1953 Packard Clipper as a “classic.”
+The Antique Automobile Club of America, for example, considers vehicles 25 years old or more to be a Classic.
+And recognizing the increasing interest in cars of later eras, the Vintage Motor Car Club of America instituted the “Chrome Glidden Tour” for cars that were built in the 1920’s, 30’s, 40’s, and 50’s.
+So while the definition of classic might vary, I like to think that the “fine or distinctive” aspect of classic cars also extends to the camera that’s used to photograph the cars featured in today’s post.

-During the 1950’s Isetta minicars were manufactured under license by BMW.
+How I made this photo: During the 1950’s Isetta minicars were manufactured under license by BMW.
 This lovingly restored example is a classic in it’s own right.
 This photograph and all the others in this story, except as noted, are the full-frame 35mm film image.
-Using a optical finder that matches the 21mm lens is an important an aid in composing your shots because these viewfinders show the area outside the image area allowing for more precise composition.
+Using a optical finder that matches the 21mm lens is an important aid in composing your shots because these viewfinders show the area outside the image area allowing for more precise composition.

 If you enjoyed today’s post and would like to support this blog allowing me to increase coverage of film photography, you can make a monthly contribution via Patreon.
 Memberships start at just $2.50 a month, with additional levels of support at $5 and $10 that includes special benefits.
 If subscriptions are not for you, that same linked page allows you to make a one-time payment.
 I recognize that the pandemic has had an adverse effect on many people’s incomes, so if you would prefer to just send some good thoughts my way, that’s appreciated too.